gabriel-milan/redis-pal/README.md

 Stop worrying about serialization!
 Store (almost) anything on Redis without even thiking about it.
 You can also check the last time you've modified a given key just by calling `get_with_timestamp(key)`.

+## Support

+- Python 3.6.x, 3.7.x, 3.8.x and 3.9.x
+- Ubuntu and MacOS
+- Redis 4.x, 5.x and 6.x

+Other platforms or versions are not tested.

 ## Usage

 ```py